-Within Claims Submission Deadlines

-Documentation Requirement Submission Address

-A claim according to normal claims submission procedures ForwardHealth

-(do not use the prepared provider-based billing claim).
-Claims and Adjustments

-6406 Bridge Rd
+Within Claims Submission Deadlines Scenario Documentation Requirement Subm The provider discovers through the EVS A claim according to normal claims submission procedures ForwardHealth that ForwardHealth has removed or (do not use the prepared provider-based billing claim).
+Claims and Adjustments enddated the other health insurance 6406 Bridge Rd coverage from the member's file.
 Madison WI 53784-0002

-Documentation Requirement A claim according to normal claims submission procedures (do not use the prepared provider-based billing claim).